ArshnoorSinghThind/knes381Final/_sections/fielding-positions.md

 ---
-title: Fielding Positions
+title: Fielding Formations 101
-weight: 5
+weight: 2
-excerpt: A visual guide to cricket formations — slips, silly point, mid-wicket and more.
+excerpt: Every position on the field has a purpose.
+Learn the key role that field setups play.
 layout: section
 ---

-Every fielding position has a purpose.
-This quick overview explains where players stand and how strategies adapt to pace, spin, or game context.
+The bowling side in cricket has 11 fielders which it can strategically position to set traps for the batsman.
+The field is split into an inner and outer circle.

+Key spots like the slip, gully, point, mid-on, mid-off, deep square leg, and third man are crucial for executing bowling plans.